 When an upgrade is installed, there may be a need to migrate the database16, which may take some time depending on the nature of the upgrade and how much data there is in the database.
 If not database migration is required (typical case) then the upgrade will take only seconds to complete.

-Generally you will want to configure the database server to have as much RAM as possible and to fit as much data and indexes as possible in memory.
-We give some considerations towards an initial database set up but afterwards some database tuning, optimization, and parameter rezing would be necessary as a database grows.
+Generally you will want to configure the database server to have as much RAM as possible in order maximize the data and indexes cached in memory.
+This guide only regards initial database setup, but be advised that ongoing database tuning, optimization, and/or parameter resizing may be necessary as a database grows.

 This document section uses “MySQL” interchangeably for MySQL on AWS EC2, AWS Aurora, AWS RDS MySQL, RDS MariaDB, MariaDB, Percona XtraDB and various MySQL forks and flavors.